xiaojielei/tp/docs/DeveloperGuide.md

 * A polling approach where alerts check the summary periodically, but this would be less efficient and responsive.
 * Not showing an initial notification, but this would reduce user awareness of the feature.

+## Features coming soon

+### Local Saving to Disk

+**Planned Feature:** We plan to implement functionality to save all financial data (income, expenses, savings, alert settings) locally to a file on the user's disk.
+This will allow users to persist their data between application sessions.

+**Reason for Delay:** Implementing local storage requires careful consideration of file formats, data serialization, error handling (e.g., corrupted files), and user experience for loading/saving data.
+We prioritized the development of core functionalities like tracking income/expenses, managing savings, viewing summaries, and setting alerts to deliver a functional baseline product first.
+The effort required for robust local saving was deferred to focus on these essential features.

 ## User Stories